zalando/postgres-operator/docs/reference/operator_parameters.md

   cannot fully sync it, there can be leftovers.
 By enabling finalizers the operator will ensure all managed resources are deleted prior to the Postgresql resource.
-There is a trade-off though: The deletion is only performed at the next cluster SYNC cycle when finding a `deletionTimestamp` in the metadata and not immediately after issueing a delete command.
+There is a trade-off though: The deletion is only performed after the next two SYNC cycles with the first one updating the internal spec and the latter reacting on the `deletionTimestamp` while processing the SYNC event.
 The final removal of the custom resource will add a DELETE event to the worker queue but the child resources are already gone at this point.
   The default is `false`.

 * **enable_pod_disruption_budget**